seoyuuun/seoyuuun/README.md

-### Hi there, I'm SeoYun 👋
+### Hi there, I'm SeoYun🏄‍

-I am a preparatory student always tries to be a front developer.🏄‍♀️<br/> So, I'm mostly with my laptop.🧑‍💻
+I am a preparatory student always tries to be a front developer.👏<br/> So, I'm mostly with my laptop.🧑‍💻
 <br/><br/>
 My goal is to become a front-end developer <br/>